jakedickerson/joomla-multiconfig/README.md

 ```

 ## Disclaimer
 So far, the setup has only been tested on one configuration (Joomla 3.8.5/MySQLi).
-It is therefore reccomended that you take a backup before modifying your site and report any issues you encounter so they can be fixed.
+It is, therefore, recommended that you take a backup before modifying your site and report any issues you encounter so they can be fixed.